DrAlzahrani2025Projects/team1f25/README.md

 - Once the container starts, Open browser at http://localhost:5001/team1f25

-### Step 8: Run the script to stop and remove the Docker image and container :
+### Step 8: Run the script to stop and remove the Docker image && container :

 ```
 ./docker-cleanup.sh